sf-wdi-34/conplete-api/README.md

     ```
   </details>

-9. Take a look at the files that were generated for you this time.
+9. Spend 2-5 minutes studying the files that were generated for you this time.
 Now that `jbuilder` is installed, you should see some JSON templates generated for you.
+Compare what you wrote for conferences to what the generator wrote for talks, and pick at least one thing to improve in your conference `jbuilder` template(s).

+9. Get your Rails server running again with talks so that you can make a GET request for `/talks`.
+Hint: remember to update the default route format to JSON.

-9. Get your rails server running again with talks, and spend 2-5 minutes using the API through your browser, Postman, or `curl`.
+1. Spend 2-5 minutes using the API for talks through your browser, Postman, or `curl`.
 Try CRUD operations on talks.

   **Next up**: solidify the association

 10. Look at the list of files Rails generated or updated.
 Where would you expect to see the association between conferences and talks reflected?

-11. Wait to make changes, but explore the following files or directories and see how or if the association is reflected in each.
+11. Don't make code changes yet, but explore the following files or directories and see how or if the association is reflected in each.
 When you're finished with a file or directory, click the file or directory name to compare notes.

   * <details><summary>views/talks/</summary>
     show and index JSON templates include the conference id</details>